matheesha20/Idiot-AI/README.md

-# 🤖 Multi-Model AI Assistant with Auto-Research
+# 🤖 Multi-Model AI Assistant with TinyLlama + Auto-Research

-## 🌟 What's New - Auto-Research Feature!
+## 🌟 What's New - Completely LOCAL AI!

-Your AI assistant now **automatically researches topics online** without needing any commands!
-Just ask about companies, current events, or any topic that needs fresh information, and the AI will:
+Your AI assistant now runs **100% locally with TinyLlama** - no API keys needed!
+Plus **automatic web research**:

+- 🧠 **TinyLlama running locally** - completely private and self-hosted
-- 🌐 **Automatically crawl relevant websites**
+- 🌐 **Automatically crawls relevant websites**
-- 📊 **Gather real-time information**
+- 📊 **Gathers real-time information**
-- 🧠 **Integrate fresh data into responses**
+- 🔒 **No cloud dependencies** - your data never leaves your machine
-- 💬 **Respond in your chosen AI personality**
+- 💬 **Responds in your chosen AI personality**
+- ⚡ **Fast inference** on CPU or GPU

-No more `/crawl` commands needed - it's all automatic! 🚀
+No more API keys, no more cloud dependency - everything runs on YOUR machine! 🚀

 ## 🚀 Quick Setup (Automated)